KRIS13-GIF/microservices/README.md

 ## Microservices

 - **Fraud Service**
   Responsible for fraud detection.
-Communicates with other services asynchronously to send notifications and stores data in a MongoDB instance.
+Communicates with other services asynchronously to send notifications and stores data in a PostgresSQL instance.

 - **Customer Service**
   Manages customer-related operations, with data stored in PostgreSQL.
 It also interacts with other services asynchronously for notifications.

 - **Notification Service**
-  Sends notifications using external providers like Twilio and Firebase.
-It uses RabbitMQ and Kafka for asynchronous message handling and stores data in a PostgreSQL instance.
+ It uses RabbitMQ for asynchronous message handling and stores data in a PostgreSQL instance.

 ## Broker